Prayer for Missionaries: Encouragement, Strength, and Steadfast Hope

 “And pray for us too, that God may open a door for our message, so that we may proclaim the mystery of Christ… Pray that I may proclaim it clearly, as I should.”– Colossians 4:3–4 (NIV)

 Paul’s request is simple and honest: open doors and clear words.
-We can pray this over missionaries learning idioms, navigating new customs, and choosing how to speak about Jesus with sensitivity.
+We can pray this over missionaries learning idioms, understanding new customs, and choosing how to speak about Jesus with sensitivity.

 “The Lord will watch over your coming and going both now and forevermore.”– Psalm 121:8 (NIV)